News

 We make beach

 What would Hamburg be without its Elbe beach?!
-But during severe storms, the beach loses some of its sand from time to time.
-That’s when the HPA steps in and replenishes it with fresh sand.
+But during heavy storms, a bit of the beach is lost every now and then.
+That’s when the HPA steps in and washes up fresh sand.
 Just like they’re doing now at the Alten Schweden.

-During high tide, the Ijsseldelta hopper dredger deposits a total of 6,000 cubic meters of sand on the beach over the course of three days.
-The dredger had previously sucked the sand up from the bottom of the shipping channel, where it was obstructing ships.
-When the water level is lower, the sand is then distributed across the beach using crawler excavators and dredgers.
-This benefits shipping, shoreline protection, and Hamburg residents enjoying a walk on the beach.
-Of course, the sand is of playground quality; it only looks so dark because of the water when it is washed ashore in a spectacular fountain using the so-called “rainbow” method.
+During high tide, the Ijsseldelta hopper dredger deposits a total of 6,000 cubic metres of sand onto the beach over a period of three days.
+The dredger has recently sucked the sand up from the bottom of the shipping channel, where it was obstructing ships.
+When the water level is lower, the sand is then spread across the beach using crawler tractors and dredgers.
+This therefore benefits shipping, coastal protection and the people of Hamburg enjoying a stroll along the beach.
+Naturally, the sand is of playground quality; it only looks so dark because of the water when it is washed ashore in a spectacular fountain using the so-called ‘rainbow’ method.

-A dredger sprays sand and water in a high arc onto the Elbe beach, with a container ship and port terminals in the background
+A dredger sprays sand and water in a high arc onto the Elbe beach, with a container ship and harbour terminals in the background

 Thorough and transparent: annual report for the 2023 relocation now online

-For 25 years, we have been providing detailed and transparent reports on water depth maintenance for the Port of Hamburg.
-These reports include all dredged volumes, broken down by origin and destination, along with numerous analyses of sediment quality, hydrological conditions, and the dredgers we have deployed.
-This comprehensive assessment takes time to complete.
+For 25 years, we have been providing detailed and transparent reports on water depth maintenance in the Port of Hamburg.
+These reports cover all dredged volumes, broken down by origin and destination, along with numerous analyses of sediment quality, hydrological conditions and the dredgers we have deployed.
+This is a comprehensive assessment that takes time to compile.
 The report for 2023 is now available.

 Click here for the report

-The hopper dredger Ijsseldelta sails on the Elbe
+The hopper dredger Ijsseldelta travels on the Elbe

 Hydrological information 2024 is now available

-In the hydrological year 2024, there was finally more water flowing from the Elbe River basin again.
-We provide details on the exact volume and other hydrological parameters in the 2024 hydrological report.
+In the hydrological year 2024, there was finally more water flowing from the Elbe catchment area again.
+We set out the exact figures and the other hydrological parameters in the 2024 hydrological information report.

 Click here for the information